-Darrin Punchard, AICP, CFM
+Darrin Punchard, FAICP, CFM

-Since 2001 Darrin has consulted with federal, state, regional, tribal, and local government clients across the United States to assess and reduce their vulnerability to natural and man-made hazards.
-He prepared some of the nation’s first federally-approved hazard mitigation plans following passage of the Disaster Mitigation Act of 2000 (DMA 2000) and to date has assisted more than 500 communities in similar planning efforts.
+Since 2001 Darrin has consulted with federal, state, regional, tribal, and local government clients across the United States to assess and reduce their vulnerability to natural and human-caused hazards.
+He prepared some of the nation’s first federally approved hazard mitigation plans following passage of the Disaster Mitigation Act of 2000 (DMA 2000) and to date has assisted more than 700 communities in similar planning efforts.
 He has also helped communities prepare local floodplain management plans that have achieved among the highest credit scores in the nation under FEMA’s Community Rating System (CRS).
 Darrin has also been involved in the long-term recovery and redevelopment process for some of the nation’s most destructive disasters including floods, hurricanes, tornadoes, and wildfires.

 Darrin’s public service career includes serving as the state hazard mitigation officer for North Carolina.
-In this role he coordinated FEMA’s Project Impact program and launched the State’s Hazard Mitigation Planning Initiative, a statewide effort to promote the voluntary development of local hazard mitigation plans prior to DMA 2000.
+In this role he coordinated FEMA’s groundbreaking Project Impact program and launched the State’s Hazard Mitigation Planning Initiative, a statewide effort to promote the voluntary development of local hazard mitigation plans prior to DMA 2000.
 His career began in Florida where he worked as a local hazard mitigation planner for the Alachua County Office of Emergency Management, and later as a state hazard mitigation planner for the Florida Division of Emergency Management.